 Dry or Kibble

-With the popularity of other means of feeding, and with more owners being aware of the connection between food and health, choices among the dry food space are getting much better.
-Because wading through all the marketing messages can get confusing, understanding how to read dog food labels is critical for your dog’s health.
+With the growing popularity of raw, and with more owners being aware of the connection between food and health, choices among the dry food space are getting much better.
+But what’s best?
+You gotta understand how to read dog food labels!

 Here are my favorites: